torvalds/linux/Documentation/process/howto.rst

 --------------------

 One of the best ways to put into practice your hacking skills is by fixing bugs reported by other people.
-Not only you will help to make the kernel more stable, but you'll also learn to fix real world problems and you will improve your skills, and other developers will be aware of your presence.
+Not only will you help to make the kernel more stable, but you'll also learn to fix real-world problems and you will improve your skills, and other developers will be aware of your presence.
 Fixing bugs is one of the best ways to get merits among other developers, because not many people like wasting time fixing other people's bugs.